sonic-net/sonic-mgmt/.azure-pipelines/simplified_PR_test/README.md

 We now have a Kusto table that logs details about the execution of test cases, including the running time, date, results, and more.
-To determine the preset running time for each test script, we will calculate the average running time of successful runs over the past three days.
+To determine the preset running time for each test script, we will calculate the average running time of the latest five run times.
-If no relevant records are found in Kusto, a default value will be used for the preset running time.
+If no relevant records are found in Kusto, a default value(1800s per script) will be used for the preset running time.
 This approach allows us to estimate the total execution time for our scripts accurately.

 Using this information, we will evenly distribute the scripts across instances, ensuring that the workload is balanced of each instance.
-Ideally, each instance will run its assigned scripts in approximately 1.5 hours, leaving additional time for tasks such as testbed preparation and keeping the total runtime within 2 hours.
+Ideally, each instance will run its assigned scripts in approximately 1.5 hours, leaving additional time for tasks such as testbed preparation and clean-up and keeping the total runtime within 2 hours.

-## Benefits
+## Advantages
-This new simplified PR test will run on demand, reducing both time and cost efficiently.
+Impacted area based PR testing runs test scripts on demand, reducing the overall scale of the PR test and saving execution time.
+Additionally, instances will be allocated as needed, resulting in more cost-efficient resource usage.

+## Safeguard
+As impacted area based PR testing would not cover all test scripts, we need a safeguard to run all test scripts daily to prevent any unforeseen issues.
+Fortunately, we have Baseline test to do so.